-The Authority has entered into contracts (collectively, the "Contracts") with the Contracting Parties.
-The Contracting Parties have agreed to pay the Authority its net cost of operation and maintenance and the debt service on the Parity Bonds and any Additional Bonds that are required to complete the construction of the regional water supply system, any future expansions or to refund any such bonds (see "THE SYSTEM").
-The Bonds, and interest thereon, together with the other Parity Bonds hereafter issued are on a parity and of equal dignity in all respects, and are payable solely from Net Revenues to be received by the Authority under the terms of the

-Contracts, and the Authority has pledged these Net Revenues to the punctual payment of the Bonds.
+The Authority has entered into contracts (collectively, the "Contracts") with the Cities of Bedford, Euless, Colleyville, Grapevine, and North Richland Hills, Texas (the "Contracting Parties").
+The Contracting Parties have agreed to pay each of its proportionate share of the Authority's annual costs for (i) operation and maintenance expenses of the System, (ii) any amounts required to be deposited in any special or reserve funds required to be established and/or maintained by the provisions of a Parity Bond Resolution, and (iii) debt service on all Parity Bonds, including any Parity Bonds and any Additional Bonds that are required to complete the construction of the Tarrant County regional water supply system (the "System") or any future expansions or to refund any such bonds (see "THE SYSTEM").
+The Bonds, and interest thereon, together with the other Parity Bonds hereafter issued are on a parity and of equal dignity in all respects, and are payable solely from Net Revenues to be received by the Authority under the terms of the Contracts, and the Authority has pledged these Net Revenues to the punctual payment of the Bonds.
 The term "Net Revenues" means all of the gross revenues or payments received by the Authority (i) from the Contracting Parties under the Contracts and (ii) from the parties, if any, with whom the Authority may contract in the future for supplying treated water from the System, after deducting therefrom the amounts paid to the Authority for the purpose of paying Operation and Maintenance Expenses, with the result that the Net Revenues shall consist of the amounts necessary to pay all principal and/or interest coming due on the Parity Bonds on each principal and/or interest payment date (see "SELECTED PROVISIONS OF THE RESOLUTION" herein).

-The expense of operating the Authority's Tarrant County Water Project, including administrative overhead and the amount necessary to pay debt service on any outstanding bonds, is reduced to a cost in cents per 1,000 gallons of water delivered by the System.
+The expense of operating the System, including administrative overhead and the amount necessary to pay debt service on outstanding bonds, is reduced to a cost in cents per 1,000 gallons of water delivered by the System.
 Each Contracting Party is then billed monthly according to its projected annual flow with provisions for adjustment.
 The fiscal provisions of the Contracts with the Authority are summarized in this Official Statement (see "SUMMARY OF CONTRACT PROVISIONS - Fiscal Provisions" herein).

-Actual net cost to the Contracting Parties of water treatment and transportation for fiscal year 2017 was \$3.056 per 1,000 gallons and the projected net cost for fiscal year 2018 (including the Bonds) is \$3.359 per 1,000 gallons.
+Actual net cost to the Contracting Parties of water treatment and transportation for fiscal year 2018 was \$3.056 per 1,000 gallons and the projected net cost for fiscal year 2019 (including the Bonds) is \$3.613 per 1,000 gallons.